stefanov-sm/Postgresql-rotated-error-log-as-a-table/README.md

 Access Postgresql rotated error log files as a single view

 ### Setup steps:
-- **Enable error log rotation on a day-of week basis.
+- **Enable error log rotation on a day-of-week basis.
 Edit `postgresql.conf` file with the values below and restart the sevice**
 ```
 #------------------------------------------------------------------------------
 # postgresql.conf extract, section REPORTING AND LOGGING